-What Seventh-day Adventists Believe about God the Son
+What Seventh-day Adventists Believe About Jesus as the Son of God

-- Why the humanity and divinity of Christ is still relevant today
+- Why His humanity and divinity are still relevant today

-The full humanity of Jesus and His full divinity is crucial to the Adventist understanding of who God is, how much He loves us, and how the plan of salvation works.
+The full humanity and full divinity of Jesus are crucial to the Adventist understanding of who God is, how much He loves us, and how the plan of salvation works.

 Here is the official statement on this belief as found on the church’s website:

 God the eternal Son became incarnate in Jesus Christ.

 Through Him all things were created, the character of God is revealed, the salvation of humanity is accomplished, and the world is judged.

 Forever truly God, He became also truly human, Jesus the Christ.
 He was conceived of the Holy Spirit and born of the virgin Mary.
 He lived and experienced temptation as a human being, but perfectly exemplified the righteousness and love of God.
 By His miracles He manifested God’s power and was attested as God’s promised Messiah.

 He suffered and died voluntarily on the cross for our sins and in our place, was raised from the dead, and ascended to heaven to minister in the heavenly sanctuary in our behalf.
 He will come again in glory for the final deliverance of His people and the restoration of all things.”